 In each of the last two years, Adam has been named “Hatch-Waxman Litigator of the Year – Branded” by LMG Life Sciences.
 In 2017, Adam was also named an "Intellectual Property Trailblazer" by The National Law Journal.
 In 2018 and 2016, he was nominated by Managing IP for “Outstanding IP Litigator” for the District of Columbia.
 He has been recognized as a "Life Science Star" by LMG Life Sciences from 2012 to 2017, and was named an "IP Star" by Managing IP in from 2013 to 2017.
-He has been recognized in the 2014 - 2017 editions of IAM 1000 - The World’s Leading Patent Practitioners, and is listed in the 2014-2016 editions of Washington, D.C.
+He has been recognized in the 2014 - 2018 editions of IAM 1000 - The World’s Leading Patent Practitioners, and is listed in the 2014-2018 editions of Washington, D.C.
 Super Lawyers under the category of Intellectual Property Litigation.
 Prior to turning 40, he was named one of the country’s top five intellectual property partners under 40 by Law360.
-He is also listed in the 2014 edition of The Legal 500 as having a “superb reputation” in the appellate field as well.
+He has also been recognized as a leading attorney appearing before the Federal Circuit by the 2018 edition of IAM 1000 and was listed in the 2014 edition of The Legal 500 as having a “superb reputation” in the appellate field.

 Adam has spoken regarding patent litigation issues at the winter meeting of the Association of Corporate Patent Counsel, at the ACI Paragraph IV Disputes Master Symposium, at the ALI course Trial of a Patent Case, and before other industry groups.